linuxfoundation/lfevents/docs/devguide.md

 ## Theme Development

 LFEvents uses a fork of the [FoundationPress](https://github.com/olefredrik/foundationpress) theme.
-To optionally use Browsersync, copy `config-default.yml` to `config.yml` (git ignores this file) and change the Browsersync URL (line 4) to `https://lfeventsci.lndo.site/`.
 Run `lando npm start` to compile CSS and JS to `dist/` (git ignores this directory) as changes are made to the source files.
 When deployed, `dist/` files are compiled and minified by the CI process.

+Custom plugins have their css/js compiled separately and it is stored in the repo.
+If you make edits to the plugin source files, you need to rebuild them.
+First you'll need to run `lando npm run-script install-plugins` to install the necessary files then `lando npm run-script build-plugins` to build the plugins.
+You can do this for each plugin individually as well.

 -----